Princekumaraj/quiz/README.md

 ![alt text](https://github.com/Akshay-ST/quiz/blob/master/table-marks.jpg?raw=true)

+<h2>Code Description</h2>
-<p> There are two files namely quiz.py and quizPackage.py As the name suggest all the methods are defined in quizPackage.py and the main caller function in is quiz.py </p>
+<p> There are two files namely quiz.py and quizPackage.py</p>
+<p>As the name suggest all the methods are defined in quizPackage.py and the main caller function in is quiz.py </p>